 Ted Chapin was chosen by the Rodgers and Hammerstein families to run their office.
 He expanded it into the Rodgers & Hammerstein Organization, which is responsible for management of the copyrights created by Richard Rodgers and/or Oscar Hammerstein II.
-On his watch, there have been new major productions of their musicals on Broadway (eight Tony Awards for Best Revival so far), in London, and around the world.
+On his watch, there were new major productions of their musicals on Broadway (eight Tony Awards for Best Revival), in London, and around the world.
 In addition, he brought in the representation of other extraordinary musical artists including Irving Berlin.
 In addition to revivals, he has encouraged new Broadway productions, among them “Irving Berlin’s White Christmas,” “Rodgers + Hammerstein’s Cinderella,” “State Fair,” “A Grand Night for Singing,” and “Holiday Inn” as well as major television productions “The Sound of Music Live!” on NBC and the multi-racial “Cinderella” with Whitney Houston on ABC.

 Ted was the co-founder of the Encores! series at City Center and was for two seasons the producer of the 92nd Street Y’s Lyrics and Lyricists series with programs saluting Bobby Darin, Sammy Davis Jr., and Irving Berlin, among others.
 He hosted NJTV’s American Songbook at NJPAC, and has moderated many Working in the Theater and Careers in the Theater for the Wing.
 In 2003 his book Everything Was Possible: The Birth of the Musical “Follies,” based on his experience as the production assistant on the original Broadway production of the Sondheim/Prince musical, was published by Knopf.
 It won both an ASCAP/Deems Taylor Award and a Special Jury Prize for Distinguished Achievement by the Theatre Library Association.